silvanocerza/github-gitless-sync/README.md

 Other plugins don't know about that file, so if you sync with others too you risk losing data.

+## Contributing

+Contributions are obviously accepted.

+Bug fixes are always welcome, new feature must be discussed first.
+Open a [discussion](https://github.com/silvanocerza/github-gitless-sync/discussions) and let's talk in that case.

+Keep PRs as small as possible, I won't review PRs with hundreds of lines if it's mostly code.

+Low quality or vibe coded PRs are not welcome.
+Put some effort in it please.

 ## License

 The project is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) license.